• Skip to primary navigation

 Carrot pancakes are famous in Finland and Sweden.
 These shredded carrot pancakes can be eaten both as savory or sweet.
 Eat these as breakfast, lunch, snack, or dinner.

-These are called in Finnish porkkanaletut in Swedish morots plättar.
+These are called porkkanaletut in Finnish, morotsplättar in Swedish.

 Ingredients